amitsaha/amitsaha.github.io/content/building-fedora-vagrant-boxes-for-virtualbox-with-packer.md

 The post [here](https://lalatendu.org/2015/11/05/using-imagefactory-to-build-vagrant-imagesi/) seems to be one way of doing it.
-Unfortunately, I was in a Windows environment where I wanted to build the box, so I needed to try out something else. [chef/bento](https://github.com/chef/bento) uses [Packer](https://www.packer.io/docs/builders/amazon-ebs.html) and hence this approach of using was worth a shot.
+Unfortunately, I was in a Windows environment where I wanted to build the box, so I needed to try out something else. [chef/bento](https://github.com/chef/bento) uses [Packer](https://www.packer.io/docs/builders/amazon-ebs.html) and hence this approach looked promising.

 After creating a [config file](https://github.com/amitsaha/bento/blob/f29/fedora/fedora-29-scientific-x86_64.json) for Fedora 29 and making sure I had my kickstart files right, the following command will build a virtual box vagrant image: